 Fast food industry in the U.S. - additional information

-McDonald’s is the largest fast food company in the United States and worldwide, generating global revenues of more than 27 billion U.S. dollars in 2014.
-In 2013, the burger chain held a 21.7 percent share of the U.S. fast food market.
-The company’s closest competitor in terms of revenue was Subway, with 18 billion U.S. dollars, followed by Yum!
-Brands - parent company of Taco Bell, KFC, Pizza Hut and WingStreet.
+That being said, McDonald’s is the largest fast food company in the United States and worldwide, generating global revenues of a little under 25 billion U.S. dollars in 2016.
+The company’s closest competitor in terms of revenue was Subway, with 17 billion U.S. dollars, followed by Chick-fil-A with 6.83 billion U.S. dollars.